expo/expo/docs/versions/unversioned/workflow/configuration.md

         the background of your app's icon on Android.

         If specified, this overrides the "backgroundColor" key.
-        Must have the same dimensions as "foregroundImage".
+        Must have the same dimensions as "foregroundImage", and has no effect if "foregroundImage" is not specified.
       */
       "backgroundImage": STRING
     },